Around France

-A summer event that everyone looks forward to attending is Uzès Fete Votive.
-A few posts ago I was raving about the Fete and saying how happy I was that it was coming back to Uzes soon.
+A summer event that everyone looks forward to attending is Uzès Fête Votive.
+A few posts ago, I was raving about the Fête and saying how happy I was that it was coming back to Uzès soon.
 The long weekend event I remembered had been spectacular.
 In fact, I wondered how this year’s activities could equal the previous ones.
-Sad to say, I was disappointed with the attraction I enjoy the most– the Procession of Pégoulade — the parade down main street.
+Sadly, I was disappointed with the attraction I enjoyed the most– the Procession of Pégoulade — the parade down the main street.

 But who wouldn’t be excited about this?
 As good as it gets!